 Are mobile map packages and locators affected by the StreetMap Premium data license rollover licensing change?

 No. Mobile map packages and locators are not affected by this change since they use the StreetMap Premium extension for licensing.

-An ArcGIS StreetMap Premium Locator Update is a quarterly release of a new style of locators built like the ones used for the ArcGIS Online World Geocoding Service.
+An ArcGIS StreetMap Premium Locator Update is a quarterly release of locators built like the ones used for the ArcGIS Online World Geocoding Service.
 The Locator Updates are released on My Esri on a quarterly basis (Q1, Q2, Q3, and Q4) for all five StreetMap Premium regions (Asia Pacific, Europe, Latin America, Middle East and Africa, and North America).
 All existing StreetMap Premium customers have access to the ArcGIS StreetMap Premium Locator Updates through their My Esri accounts at no additional cost.
-Each release of the standard StreetMap Premium product, for example, ArcGIS StreetMap Premium Europe HERE 2018 Release 2, also contains the new locators for that region, but existing StreetMap Premium customers have access to these new locators four times per year for every region to refresh their geocoding, instead of just once or twice per year with the standard StreetMap Premium releases.
+Each release of the standard StreetMap Premium product, for example, ArcGIS StreetMap Premium Europe HERE 2018 Release 2, also contains the locators for that region, but existing StreetMap Premium customers have access to these locators four times per year for every region to refresh their geocoding, instead of just once or twice per year with the standard StreetMap Premium releases.

 Yes, once you geocode your addresses, you may store the latitude-longitude coordinates in an ArcGIS database or an external database.
 The results are yours to keep, whether or not your license has expired.
 However, you may not resell the points or use them for any commercial (revenue-generating) purposes.